WildstarStudios/Edgar_Rule_based_AI/readme.md

 though this doesnt stop you from training your own models using this code or current free models.

 currently working on the ui and training system.

+after iniitial code is finished it may not need much more code after. only updates to improve matching systems.